 Sagrada Familia is the true icon of Barcelona dominating the city landscape.
 The masterpiece visioned by Antoni Gaudí combines the features of Gothic and Art Nouveau styles.
+It's part of the 'Works of Antoni Gaudí' UNESCO World Heritage Site.

 The construction started back in 1882 and was planned to be completed by 1900.
 However, neither Gaudí, nor his successors haven't seen the finished basilica.
 The construction of this architectural masterpiece continues in present days.
 In the meanwhile, the church is the most popular tourist attraction in Barcelona and Spain and annually receives over 4 million visitors.